 The deadline for applying for admission with IEM is September 1st for Spring admission and February 1st for Fall admission.

 To be considered for admission to the IE&M graduate program, a student must:

 - Have a minimum undergraduate GPA of 3.00 or equivalent with a consistent above-average performance throughout the undergraduate program in Industrial Engineering or a related field.
 In addition, a minimum master’s GPA of 3.5 is expected in the case of a Ph.D. applicant.
 For direct admission to the 90-hour Ph.D. program, a minimum 3.5 undergradaute GPA is required.

-- Submit GRE scores (minimum 145 in Verbal Reasoning and 158 in Quantitative Reasoning)
+- Submit GRE scores (minimum 158 in Quantitative Reasoning).

 - International applicants whose native language is not English must submit TOEFL scores with a minimum of 79 iBT or equivalent.

 - Submit with the application the following items – three letters of recommendation, a statement of professional goals and research interests (no more than three pages), and a current vitae/resume.